Paul Reynaud: The German breakthrough

 The Battle of France began less than two months after Reynaud assumed office.
 The initial German attack in early May 1940 severely damaged French defences, and Paris was under threat.
-On 15 May, just five days after the invasion began, Reynaud reached out to Churchill and famously remarked, "We have been defeated... we are beaten; we have lost the battle...
+On 15 May, just five days after the invasion began, Reynaud famously remarked to Churchill that "We have been defeated... we are beaten; we have lost the battle...
 The front is broken near Sedan."
 The dire state of French equipment and morale was underscored by a postcard found on the body of an officer who had committed suicide in Le Mans.
 The postcard read: "I am killing myself Mr President to let you know that all my men were brave, but one cannot send men to fight tanks with rifles."

 On 18 May, Reynaud dismissed Commander-in-Chief Maurice Gamelin and replaced him with Maxime Weygand.

 On 26 May, Reynaud attended a meeting in London with Churchill.
 During the meeting, Churchill informed the War Cabinet that Reynaud had declared the French military situation as hopeless.
 Reynaud stated he had no intention of signing a separate peace with Germany but might be compelled to resign, leaving the possibility that others in the French government could sign such a treaty.
 Churchill also mentioned that he did not rule out talks with Mussolini, who was still neutral at that time.
 Later that day, Foreign Secretary Lord Halifax met with Reynaud before his return to France.
 This marked the beginning of the British May 1940 War Cabinet Crisis, where Halifax supported what was known as "the Reynaud Option"—exploring negotiations with the Italians for acceptable peace terms, potentially involving concessions in the Mediterranean.
 However, Churchill ultimately overruled Halifax.

 On 28 May, Churchill sent a telegram to Reynaud confirming that there would be no immediate approach to Mussolini, although the option remained open.
 Mussolini had already rejected an overture by President Roosevelt based on suggestions from Britain and France.
 It was also revealed on 28 May that Italy was preparing to enter the war on Germany's side, which would occur on 10 June.

 In early June, Charles de Gaulle, whom Reynaud had long supported and one of the few French commanders to achieve success against the Germans in May 1940, was promoted to brigadier general and appointed undersecretary of war.